-Proposed Retention of Independent Non-Executive Directors
+Proposed Retention of Independent Non-Executive Director

-- (i) "THAT Mr. Lee Boon Hong @ Lee Boon Keong, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, shall continue to act as an Independent Non-Executive Director of the Company." - (ii) "THAT Encik Mohd Shafizan Bin Shahbordin, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, shall continue to act as an Independent Non-Executive Director of the Company."
+"THAT Mr. Tan Kak Teck, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, shall continue to act as Independent Non-Executive Director of the Company."